andresmaopal/Excel_to_LakeFormation_permissions/README.md

   * Any Glue Catalog Database name or S3 Data Location path to set permissions
   * **Example:** "database_name" or "s3://bucket/table"
 * **TargetPrincipals**
-  * Any IAM Principal, User, Role, Organization or Organization Unit to set permissions, to specify more than use commas.
+  * Any IAM Principal, User, Role, Organization or Organization Unit to set permissions, to specify more than one use comma separation.

   * **roleName** for set a role name
   * **u:UserName** for set a user name